-A monthly payment plan is available through Academic Management Services, Inc. that allows fixed payments of annual college expenses over a ten-month period, with the initial payment due June 15.
+A monthly payment plan is available through Academic Management Services, Inc. that allows fixed payments of annual college expenses over a 10, 9, or 8-month period, with the initial payment due June 15.
 The plan also guarantees payment of the current year's account in the event of the death of the enrolling parent.
 Complete information about the plan is available from the Student Financial Services Office upon request.